-I now have my dream job, and am qualified in a profession that I loved.
+I now had my dream job and am qualified in a profession that I loved.
 At last, things are going well again.

 Although I had been given a chance, I hadn’t actually had a lot of experience.
-And, just having been badly bullied, my confidence wasn’t high.
+Having been badly bullied, my confidence wasn’t high.
 But my new manager was excellent, and I was adapting quickly to my new circumstances and learning a lot very fast.

-One Monday, we received the news that our department leader had died over the weekend!
+One Monday, we received the news that our department leader had died over the weekend.
 What a shock.
 He’d made me laugh so much: I was devastated.
-He was one of the founders of the company too, so the whole company mourned.
+He was one of the founders of the business too, so the whole company mourned.
 This changed things radically.

 When I jumped, I made a mistake, and wound up at sea.
-It took me another 9 months before my next lucky break.
-But, step in Fiona’s determination again.
-I wasn’t about to admit defeat after all I’d been through.
+It took me another nine months before my next lucky break.
+But, I wasn’t about to admit defeat after all I’d been through.

-Now, as life settled, I used to plan ahead five years at a time.
+I used to plan ahead five years at a time.
 I decided I wanted to work for myself, and to work from home.
-I thought that I couldn’t be an HR Consultant, as there was a lot of competition, and because of my slow start that had held me back from lots of experience, I actually didn’t feel capable of doing that on my own.
+I thought that I couldn’t be an HR Consultant, as there was a lot of competition and I wasn’t sure it would really ‘play to my strengths’.

-A good friend of mine paid for my birthday present to have a 20 minute coaching session with a coach and image consultant.
-Well, within 20 minutes we were talking about working together.
+As a birthday present, a good friend paid for me to have a twenty-minute coaching session with a coach and image consultant.
+Well, within twenty minutes we were talking about working together!
 I embarked on the training to change others’ lives like the lady who’d changed mine, and that was to be the next chapter in my story.

 Five years flew by, and I was getting more and more exhausted, without realising, because I was enjoying my new life so much.
 The day had come to make a decision about whether I was ready to jump fully into self-employment or not.
 Scary, but liberating.
 Time to realise the second dream, and I do still pinch myself most days, thinking how lucky I am in so many ways.